|

 Allow yourself the time you need to heal.

 Remember, it is normal to feel anxious and fearful when life's changing.
-But with more than two in five marriages ending in divorce, you're far from alone - there's
+But with approximately 50% of marriages ending in divorce, you're far from alone - there's an ever-expanding network of advice and support groups available.

 A special note needs to be added here to address the issue of "the children" involved in a separation or divorce situation.
 Always remember that